planetscale/ps-pricing-sheets-addon/README.md

 This is an extremely heavily modified fork of the now defunct [AWS Pricing sheet addon by Strake](https://github.com/getstrake/aws-pricing-sheets-addon).

+It offers functions that integrate both AWS and GCP pricing, as well as the ability to load up and cache bulk price lists for a set of predetermined instance types within a given region, so you can avoid making hundreds of API calls for every tiny change.

 It relies on multiple datastores we need to self maintain, cobbled together from various sources, currently living in Firestore: https://console.cloud.google.com/firestore/databases/-default-/data/panel/aws_ebs_volumes?project=tech-solutions-appscripts

 Current template sheets implementing this: